manasa-arun/python/content/en/Tips/next-built-in-function-in-python.md

 ---
-title: "next() function in Python"
+title: "Python next() function syntax,usage and examples"
-description: "next() function syntax,parameters,examples in python"
+description: "The`next()`function is one of the built-in functions in python"
 date: "2022-07-27T02:58+09:00"
 draft: false
 link: "next() built-in functions"